-\MAINSTATEMENT \end{theorem} \begin{proof} The implication $\implies$ is a special case of Theorem \ref{thm:2}.
-It remains to prove the converse.
-In equicharacteristic zero, this follows immediately from Delon's result, see e.g.\,\cite[Theorem A.15]{Simon} for a reference.
-In equal positive characteristic, we are necessarily in case {\maincasea}.
-If $v$ is trivial, we automatically get that $(K,v)$ is NIP.
+In case {\maincasea}, if $v$ is trivial, we automatically get that $(K,v)$ is NIP.
 Otherwise, $v$ is separably defectless Kaplansky and henselian.
 Thus it is separably algebraically maximal and Kaplansky.
-If $Kv$ is NIP, then Proposition \ref{prp:SAMK} implies that $(K,v)$ is NIP.
-Now assume that $(K,v)$ is of mixed characteristic $(0,p)$.
+Now Proposition~\ref{prp:SAMK} implies that $(K,v)$ is NIP.

-If $Kv$ is NIP and $(K,v)$ satisfies {\maincaseb}, then $(Kv_{p},\bar{v})$ is either trivial (in particular $Kv_p=Kv$) and thus NIP or separably defectless Kaplansky.
+If $(K,v)$ satisfies {\maincaseb}, then $(Kv_{p},\bar{v})$ is either trivial (in particular $Kv_p=Kv$) and thus NIP, or separably defectless Kaplansky.
 In the latter case, $(Kv_p,\bar{v})$ is NIP by Proposition \ref{prp:SAMK}.
 Applying Proposition \ref{prp:fin_ram}, we conclude that $(K,v)$ is NIP.

-Finally, suppose that $Kv$ is NIP and $(K,v)$ is in case {\maincasec}.
+Finally, assume $(K,v)$ is in case {\maincasec}.
 We show first that $(Kv_{0},\bar{v})$ is NIP.
 Either $\bar{v}$ is trivial, or $(Kv_{0},\bar{v})$ is defectless Kaplansky and henselian, thus algebraically maximal.
 In either case, $(Kv_{0},\bar{v})$ is NIP (\cite[Theorem 3.3]{JS19}).
 In particular, $Kv_0$ is NIP.
-Once more, $(K,v_{0})$ is NIP by Delon.
+Once more, $(K,v_{0})$ is NIP by Delon's Theorem (\cite[Theorem A.15]{Simon}).
 Furthermore, $Kv_{0}$ is stably embedded as a pure field, see \cite[Corollary 5.25]{vdD}.
 Finally, applying Proposition \ref{prop:JS} once again, we conclude that $(K,v)$ is NIP. \end{proof}

 Note that none of the cases appearing in the theorem is vacuous: